-1.1 This test method specifies a procedure for the determination of the kinematic viscosity, ν , of liquid petroleum products, both transparent and opaque, by measuring the time for a volume of liquid to flow under gravity through a calibrated glass capillary viscometer.
-The dynamic viscosity, η , can be obtained by multiplying the kinematic viscosity, ν , by the density, ρ , of the liquid.
+1 This test method specifies a procedure for the determition of the kinematic viscosity, ν , of liquid petroleum oducts, both transparent and opaque, by measuring the time a volume of liquid to flow under gravity through a brated glass capillary viscometer.
+The dynamic viscosity, η , be obtained by multiplying the kinematic viscosity, ν , by density, ρ , of the liquid.

-Note 1-For the measurement of the kinematic viscosity and viscosity of bitumens, see also Test Methods D 2170 and D 2171.

-Note 2-ISO 3104 corresponds to Test Method D 445.
+1-For the measurement of the kinematic viscosity and viscosity tumens, see also Test Methods D 2170 and D 2171.
+2-ISO 3104 corresponds to Test Method D 445.

-- 1.2 The result obtained from this test method is dependent upon the behavior of the sample and is intended for application to liquids for which primarily the shear stress and shear rates are proportional (Newtonian flow behavior).
-If, however, the viscosity varies significantly with the rate of shear, different results may be obtained from viscometers of different capillary diameters.
-The procedure and precision values for residual fuel oils, which under some conditions exhibit non-Newtonian behavior, have been included. - 1.3 The range of kinematic viscosities covered by this test method is from 0.2 to 300 000 mm2/s (see Table A1.1) at all temperatures (see 6.3 and 6.4).
-The precision has only been determined for those materials, kinematic viscosity ranges and temperatures as shown in the footnotes to the precision section. - 1.4 The values stated in SI units are to be regarded as standard.
-No other units of measurement are included in this standard. - 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.2 The result obtained from this test method is dependent on the behavior of the sample and is intended for application iquids for which primarily the shear stress and shear rates proportional (Newtonian flow behavior).
+If, however, the cosity varies significantly with the rate of shear, different outs may be obtained from viscometers of different capillary meters.
+The procedure and precision values for residual fuel which under some conditions exhibit non-Newtonian avior, have been included.

+1.3 The range of kinematic viscosities covered by this test thod is from 0.2 to 300 000 mm^2 /s (see Table A1.1) at all peratures (see 6.3 and 6.4).
+The precision has only been remined for those materials, kinematic viscosity ranges and peratures as shown in the footnotes to the precision section.
+1.4 The values stated in SI units are to be regarded as proved in 1937.
+Last previous edition approved in 2006 as D 445-06 priate safety and health practices and determine the applicability of regulatory limitations prior to use.

+1.5 This standard does not purport to address all of the ety concerns, if any, associated with its use.
+It is the ponsibility of the user of this standard to establish appro-